What Is Blosc?

 Blosc uses the blocking technique (as described here) to reduce activity on the memory bus as much as possible.
 The blocking technique divides datasets into blocks small enough to fit in the caches of modern processors and performs compression/decompression there.
 It also leverages SIMD (SSE2) and multi-threading capabilities present in modern multi-core processors to accelerate the compression/decompression process to the maximum.

 You can find more benchmarks on our blog.
 Additionally, you may be interested in reading this article on Breaking Down Memory Walls.
-Finally, make sure to check out Blosc2, the next generation of Blosc.
+Finally, make sure to check out Blosc2, the next generation of Blosc, with support for n-dimensional data as well as more efficient handling of sparse data.

-Blosc is not like other compressors; it should be called a meta-compressor.
+Blosc is not like other compressors; it should rather be called a meta-compressor.
 This is because it can use different codecs (libraries that reduce the size of inputs) and filters (libraries that improve compression ratio) under the hood.
-Nonetheless, it can still be referred to as a compressor because it comes with different codecs out of the box.
+Nonetheless, it can still be referred to as a compressor because it includes several codecs conveniently packaged and made accessible for you.

 Currently, Blosc uses BloscLZ by default, a codec heavily based on FastLZ.
-Blosc also includes support for LZ4 and LZ4HC, Zlib and Zstd.
-Also, it comes with highly optimized shuffle and bitshuffle filters.
+Blosc also includes support for LZ4 and LZ4HC, Zlib and Zstd right out-of-the-box.
+Also, it comes with highly optimized shuffle, bitshuffle, bytedelta and precision truncation filters.
 These can use SSE2, AVX2 (Intel), NEON (ARM) or VMX/AltiVec/VSX (PowerPC) instructions (if available).

 Meant for binary data: Can take advantage of the type size meta-information to improve the compression ratio by using the integrated shuffle and bitshuffle filters.

-Small overhead on non-compressible data: To compress every input, only a maximum of 32 (16 for Blosc1) additional bytes beyond the source buffer length are needed.
+Small overhead on non-compressible data: Only a maximum of 32 bytes for Blosc2 (16 for Blosc1) per data chunk are needed on non-compressible data.

-Super-chunks: In Blosc2, we are introducing super-chunks as a way to overcome the limitations of chunks, which can only be up to 2^31 bytes in size.
+63-bit containers: In Blosc2, we have introduced super-chunks as a way to overcome the limitations of chunks, which can only be up to 2^31 bytes in size.
 Super-chunks, on the other hand, can host data up to 2^63 bytes in size.

-Frames: These allow for serializing data either in-memory or on-disk.
-They provide an efficient way to persist or transmit the data in a compressed format.
+Frames: Blosc2 also has introduced a way to serialize data either in-memory or on-disk.
+Frames provide an efficient way to persist or transmit the data in a compressed format.

 Where Can Blosc Be Used?